Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/fioridev-steps.md

 ![](res/ft_flp.png)

-2. Tu use technical launchpad:
+2. To use technical launchpad:

 Open the following address in your browser:
 - **yourhost:port**/sap/bc/ui5_ui5/sap/zfioritracker/</br>